apk add xserver-xorg

 Privileged Xorg

-By default, Chimera Xorg is unprivileged, and uses elogind
+By default, Chimera Xorg is unprivileged, and uses libseat

-permissions for the display device.
-There are cases when you may want to
+set up for it to work).
+There are cases when you

 To set that up, you can do the following: